 What expenses are ineligible?

 Any measures that are not implemented in a good-faith effort to reduce wolf-livestock conflicts are ineligible.
 Only measures approved by the MDA will be considered eligible for reimbursement.
-ATV’s or other vehicles are considered to be ineligible expenses.
+All Terrain Vehicles (ATV’s) or other vehicles are considered to be ineligible expenses.
 Salary expenses not related to the construction of barriers, shelters, lights or alarms are also considered ineligible expenses.

 What are other grant requirements?

-Grant recipients must make a good-faith effort to avoid wolf-livestock conflicts, make a good-faith effort to care for guard animals paid for with grant funds, retain proper documentation of expenses, report annually to the commissioner (within 30 days of project end) on the effectiveness of the nonlethal methods employed and allow follow-up evaluation and monitoring by the commissioner.
+Grant recipients must make a good-faith effort to avoid wolf-livestock conflicts, make a good-faith effort to care for guard animals paid for with grant funds, retain proper documentation of expenses, report within 30 days of project end to the on the effectiveness of the nonlethal methods employed and allow follow-up evaluation and monitoring by the commissioner.
 The terms of the project will be defined in a grant agreement between the grantee and the MDA.

 How are grants awarded?

-Grant applications must be electronically date stamped or postmarked no later than 5:00 PM June 29, 2018.
+Grant applications must be electronically date stamped or postmarked no later than 5:00 PM January 31, 2020.
 Grant applications will be evaluated by a review panel and scored using the evaluation criteria (page 10).
-Applicants will be notified in late August / September, 2018 and approved expenses for successful applicants will be eligible for reimbursement after a specified date until June 30, 2018.
+Applicants will be notified in mid-March, 2020 and approved expenses for successful applicants will be eligible for reimbursement after a specified date until August 31, 2020.
 Applicants must pay for expenses up-front and then submit documentation of expenses to the MDA to receive payment of grant funds.
-Only expenses incurred after the grant agreement start date will be eligible for reimbursement through this program.
+Only expenses incurred after a grant agreement has been completed between the grantee and the MDA will be eligible for reimbursement through this program.

 Is my application considered public data?